- Many users complained that when they need to use it, their HP printer is not printing black.

 A printer might not print black ink if it has not been calibrated.
 Thus, calibrating an Hewlett-Packard printer by aligning its printhead might fix its printing.

-Most HP printers will include an Align Printhead option on their Printer Maintenance or Tools control panel menus that users can calibrate them with.
+Most HP printers will include an Align Printhead option on their Printer Maintenance or Tools control panel menus that users can calibrate with.

 Selecting that option will then calibrate the printer and print an alignment page.
 HP printer manuals will provide more specific printhead alignment guidelines for their respective models.